OEM vs ODM Guide: What is oem/odm Service?

 OEM vs ODM Suppliers Comparison

-You may have noticed earlier that there is the main difference between the two regarding their product development life cycle.
+You may have noticed earlier that there is the main difference between the OEM and ODM regarding their product development life cycle.
 The difference is evident when you look at importers’ businesses.
 There is a vast difference in costs, lead time, and intellectual property ownership for importers.

 The illustration below shows more details about ODM vs OEM comparison.